Globe

 • The guidelines apply to employees who regularly perform screen-based work at a workstation for more than 2 days per week based on an average over a month (previously at least one day per week or more than two hours per day).

-• The employer must ensure that the employees have the necessary workstation furniture and equipment that will enable them to perform their duties, which include a table and an adjustable screen and chair and a suitable lighting.
+• The employer must ensure that the employees have the necessary workstation furniture and equipment that will enable them to perform their duties, which include a table and an adjustable screen and chair and suitable lighting.

 • The Social Appeals Board has issued a statement of principles that determine the extent of employer’s liability in connection with remote work injuries.
-Accordingly, a specific assessment of the incident must be conducted in order to establish whether it was connected to the work in a necessary or natural way.
+Accordingly, a specific assessment of the incident must be conducted to establish whether it was connected to the work in a necessary or natural way.
 The injured party holds the burden to prove a causal connection between the incident and their work for it to be considered an occupational injury under the Workers’ Compensation Act.

 Greece